- Software Download

 - If this is a new installation of Sierra Chart, install it into the default installation path.
 Do not use the Program Files folder.

 - Sierra Chart will be run automatically when the installation is finished.
 To start Sierra Chart later: Press the Windows Start button.
 Select Programs >> Sierra Chart >> Sierra Chart on the menus to run Sierra Chart.
 The program file name is SierraChart.exe.

 - The Login window will appear after the program is started.
 The Account Name and Password boxes on the Login window are not for your Data or Trading service username and password.
 They are for your Sierra Chart Account Name and Password.

 - If you are a new user, continue with Step 2 on the Initial Setup Instructions page.

 - To get started with Sierra Chart, refer to the Getting Started page.

-When starting Sierra Chart, if you encounter a Side-By-Side Configuration is Incorrect message, then install this Microsoft redistributable package directly.
+When starting Sierra Chart, if you encounter a Side-By-Side Configuration is Incorrect message or a message that indicates the MSVC100.dll file is missing, then install this Microsoft redistributable package directly.

 Software Rollback Procedure

 If you want to rollback to a prior version, then all you need to do is install the previous version over your existing version in the same folder on your computer.
 Follow the steps below to do this:

 - In the copy of Sierra Chart that you want to rollback, select Help >> Download Prerelease.
 If you are unable to start and run Sierra Chart, then download the Sierra Chart installer with this Download link.